 Prevention and treatment of disease with fermented, probiotic foods

 Probiotic foods such as probiotic yogurts can prevent and help manage gut infections and diarrheal disease.
-Lactobacillus spp. in the yogurt produce lactic acid, which increases the acidity of the intestine to inhibit the growth of bad bacteria and pathogens such as Salmonella or Escherichia coli (E. coli) in your body 5.
+Lactobacillus spp. in the yogurt produce lactic acid.
+Which increases the acidity of the intestine.
+To inhibit the growth of bad bacteria and pathogens in your body.
+Such as Salmonella or Escherichia coli (E. coli) 5.

-As well, bacterial enzymatic hydrolysis in fermented food has been shown to increase the production of short-chain fatty acids (SCFA) to maintain the proper pH in the colonic lumen.
-Appropriate pH prevents pathological changes in the mucous cells of the large intestine and reduces your risk of developing colon cancer 5.
+As well, bacterial enzymatic hydrolysis – in fermented food – has been shown to increase the production of short-chain fatty acids (SCFA).
+Which helps to maintain the proper pH in the colonic lumen.
+Appropriate pH prevents pathological changes in the mucous cells of the large intestine.
+Which reduces your risk of developing colon cancer 5.

 Symptomatic relief for IBS (& other health conditions!)

 Probiotics can improve tummy symptoms for individuals with irritable bowel syndrome (IBS).
 Even though the actual cause of IBS remains unknown, several studies found that microflora imbalance in the gut may result in IBS 6,7.

 These studies revealed that individuals with IBS have a higher number of bad bacteria.
 As well as a lower number of good bacteria in their gut 6.
 Clinical trials suggest that functional foods like yogurt with bifidobacteria (a type of good bacteria) may improve gut symptoms.
 Such as discomfort, distension, bloating, and constipation 8, 9.10.